Social Economy Tour

 12:10: arrival at Stokers

-o 14:00: departure to a company (region Antwerp) to learn more about the collaboration between regular and social economy companies.
+14:00: departure to AROP, a social enterprise in the region of Antwerp, to learn more about the collaboration between regular and social economy companies.

 16:00: departure to FMCCA